voteflux/flux-docs/docs/constitutions/aus-qld.rst

 ~~~~~~~~~~~~~~~

 The Flux Party Queensland is composed of individual Flux members who
-form the following bodies “The Leadership”, the Flux QLD Steering
+form the following bodies "The Leadership", the Flux QLD Steering
 Committee and working groups.
 Typical working groups include Campaign
 Management, Fund-raising & Finance, Public Awareness and Engagement.
 The
 secretary performs head of operations role, the steering committee chair